zotoio/github-task-manager/README.md

 Use commitizen for conventional commit messages via `git cz` instead of `git commit`.
 To setup if not already installed:
 ```
-npm install -g commitizen
+yarn global add commitizen
-npm install -g cz-conventional-changelog
+yarn global add cz-conventional-changelog
 echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```
-...or you can just use `npm run commit` which will use local commitizen install.
+...or you can just use `yarn commit` which will use local commitizen install.